allieyijia/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Assigned To: John

-Testing Method: Will be manuelly tested by having testing gorups upload files and sumbitting website links to see if the function works correctly.
+Testing Method: Will be manuelly approved and tested automatically if the file formats are valid.

 Priority: High